Dara-O/triple-ported-memory/README.md

 ### Routed Design
 **TODO**
 ### Post-Layout STA
-With a target frequency is 50 Mhz, OpenLane reports a worse setup slack of **TODO**
+With a target frequency is 50 Mhz, OpenLane reports a worst setup slack of 7.85 ns and a worst hold slack of 0.35 ns.